Inputs

 Graylog receives log data through inputs.
-Inputs are distinct from index sets (where log information is saved) and streams (which define the indices to which log information is saved).
+Inputs are distinct from index sets (where log information is saved) and streams (which define the indices where log information is saved).
 A good way to visualize this relationship is to imagine that the input is a funnel, the streams are (branching) pipes, and index sets are the storage bins at the end of each pipe.
 An input with no associated stream directs any message it receives to the All Messages stream, which in turn saves those messages to the default index.

 Inputs can either be run on all Graylog nodes as global inputs or configured to only run on specific Graylog node(s) as local inputs.
 Unless you have a specific reason to use a local input, we recommend using global inputs by default.
 Multiple inputs of the same type can be configured to work side-by-side if you wish to further isolate your log sources.
 This configuration can be useful when trying to silo log traffic by internal departments.
 For example, using inputs with a load balancer and a reliable transport method such as TCP can ensure that no log data is lost in transit.